ClaudiaYao/gaze3d-fork/README.md

 1. Download the Omnivore repository from GitHub in setup.sh, as the original model-loading implementation is no longer working.

-The code replaces the original model-loading approach with:
+The code replaces the original model-loading approach:

 ```
  self.encoder = torch.hub.load("facebookresearch/omnivore", model="omnivore_swinT", pretrained=pretrained)